amygdala/tensorflow-workshop/workshop_sections/word2vec_optimized/README.md

 ### Get the embedding vector for a given word

-We've modifed the original version of this example to add code that evaluates the learned word vector for a given word.
+We've modified the original version of this example to add code that evaluates the learned word vector for a given word.

 Still in the interactive shell, try something like: